santi-pdp/pase/README.md

 [TensorboardX](https://github.com/lanpa/tensorboardX) is used during training to dump stats information (stored in `save_path` folder, together with the model checkpoints).
 The `do_eval` flag activates validation tracking which will be printed out to tensorboard.
 The learning rates `min_lr` and `fe_lr` control the worker learning rates and the encoder learning rates respectively.
 The `lrdec_step` and `lrdecay` params control the learning rate decay factor and the periodic step at which it is applied, for all components (workers and PASE).

-_NOTE: there is an additional possible worker that can be activated during training, the adversarial worker.
-This works as a regularizer to shape up the latent space of PASE like a Normal distribution, basically following the_ [adversarial autoencoder](https://arxiv.org/abs/1511.05644) _methodology.
-The `warmup` parameter can be specified as an argument, which is huge by default.
-This is because we do not activate it for these experiments, but it can be used if it is of any interest by the reader/user._

-## Authors

-* Santiago Pascual (Universitat Politècnica de Catalunya - Barcelona)
-* Mirco Ravanelli (MILA, Université de Montréal - Montréal)
-* Joan Serrà (Telefónica Research - Barcelona)
-* Antonio Bonafonte (Universitat Politècnica de Catalunya - Barcelona)
-* Yoshua Bengio (MILA, Université de Montréal - Montréal, CIFAR Fellow)